sakshisingh1809/lichtblyck_forecasting/README.md

   - Name is `r` or starts with `r_`.
   - Unit is always **Eur**.

-These quantities that can only be thought of as a *discrete list* instead of as a continuous function *f(t)*.
-Also, when resampling, the values must be changed, see the example below.
+These quantities can only be thought of as a *discrete list* instead of as a continuous function *f(t)*; each value applies to an entire time period, but not to any one moment within that time period.
+When downsampling, the values must be summed, see the example below.

+To give another example of a time-summable quantity: consider the distances traveled by a car.
+This quantity has several characteristics.
+Firstly, the values do not apply to *moments* in time - to travel a distance, we need a *period* of time.
+Secondly, in order to judge if the distances are small or large, we must consider how much time it was driven in.
+Thirdly, if we combine several time periods, the distances must be summed to get the correct distance in the total period.

-## Continuous, time-averaged quantities
+## *"Time-averagable"* quantities

 There are quantities, that can be in principle be thought of as *continuous* functions.
 Changing the time step of the series does not change the magnitude of the values, see the resampling examples below.

 * Power (Vermoegen):
   - Name is `w` or starts with `w_`.
   - Unit is always **MW**.
   - These values can be integrated over time.
-In our case this means: by multiplying the values (in MW) with the time step of the index (in h), we get the quantity (in MWh) in each time step.
+In our case this means: by multiplying the values (in MW) with the duration the corresponding index value (in h), we get the quantity (in MWh) in each time step.
 By summing these in a certain time interval, we get the volume in that interval.
 (See "Quantity, Volume", above.)
 * Temperature:
   - Name is `t` or starts with `t_`.
   - Unit is always **degC**.

+To give another example of a time-averagable quantity: consider the velocity of a car.
+This quantity has several characteristics that are different from the distance described above.
+Firstly, the velocity can be measured at every moment in time.
+We cannot directly measure the velocity during a period of time, we can only calculate it as the *average* value.
+Secondly, velocity values can be compared directly, even if they apply to time periods with unequal durations.
+Thirdly, if we combine several time periods, the velocities must be (weighted-)averaged to get the correct velocity during the total period.

 ## Derived quantities

-* Speficic price (spezifischer Preis)
+* Specific price (spezifischer Preis)
   - Name is `p` or starts with `p_`.
   - Unit is always **Eur/MWh**.
   - Price is always the revenue (`r`) divided by the quantity (`q`), and must be calculated again after resampling.
-Alternatively, it can be averaged by using the quantity (`q`) or power (`w`) as weights.
+Alternatively, it can be averaged by using the quantity (`q`) as weights.

 # Checklist for timeseries and dataframes containing timeseries